Here’s how wars have changed modern medicine

 It’s no surprise that medicine and medical practices have improved over time; as abilities and data became better understood, so did professional abilities to treat a variety of ailments.
 But what may come as a surprise is the reasoning behind those advancements, namely, war.
 For instance, the Civil War normalized anesthesia and made it safer and more widespread, helping soldiers get treatment to procedures or recoveries they would’ve otherwise been awake for.
 While World War I helped the process of blood transfusions as well as ambulances that could bring the wounded back to a centralized location, allowing for quicker and more efficient care.

-Each war has brought on its own spike of inventions, including those based in medicine, but perhaps none more notably than World War II.
+Each war has brought on its own spike of inventions, including those based in modern medicine, but perhaps none more notably than World War II.
 During this infamous war, the number and level of injuries called for some of the biggest treatments used to this day.

 The notable medical advancements of WWII